-Truth: It is good biblical theology to state that God remembers covenant promises.
+- The Point: God remembers covenant promises.
+It is not that God forgets; these are anthropomorphic statements.
+It is good biblical theology to say God remembers His covenant promises. - Truth: It is good biblical theology to state that God remembers covenant promises.
 Just like with the rainbow, Jesus sees us eating the Lord's Supper and He remembers His promise to come back and eat it again with us.
 Jesus remembers covenant promises.
-The reminder is forward looking.

-- An Acted-Out Prayer: Most prayers we say-the Lord's Supper is a prayer that we do.
+The reminder is forward looking. - An Acted-Out Prayer: Most prayers we say-the Lord's Supper is a prayer we do.
 J. Jeremias (Professor of Theology, University of Leipzig) understood Jesus to use anamnésis in the sense of a reminder for God: "The Lord's Supper would thus be an enacted prayer." - 6.
-What would the church eating the Lord's Supper remind Jesus to do (Lk 22:19)?
+What would churches celebrating the Lord's Supper remind Jesus to do (Lk 22:19)?
 The bread serves to remind Jesus that He has not yet finished ("eat it again," 22:16) what He started ("body given," 22:19).
-He still needs to return with His kingdom!
+He still needs to return with His kingdom.
 Eating the bread serves as an object-lesson prophecy/prayer designed to remind Jesus to fulfill His promise to return so as to eat and drink "again" (22:16,18) of the Passover (i.e., "do this so as to remind me").